charmplusplus/charm/doc/charm++/manual.rst

 There are several reasons for having to split the execution of an application.
-These include protection against job failure, a single execution needing to run beyond a machine’s job time limit, and resuming execution from an intermediate point with different parameters.
+These include protection against job failure, a single execution needing to run beyond a machine's job time limit, and resuming execution from an intermediate point with different parameters.
 All of these scenarios are supported by a mechanism to record execution state, and resume execution from it later.